 You can make the most use of resources for the Quantitative Aptitude preparations if you understand the syllabus thoroughly.
 You will be ready for any topic in the examination if you have the syllabus imprinted in your memory.

-The Quantitative Aptitude course is extensive, and time is valuable while studying for placement exams.
+The Quantitative Aptitude section is extensive, and time is valuable while studying for placement exams.
 You can’t afford to spend effort on topics that aren’t likely to be in the exam.
 As a result, know your syllabus to save effort.

 If you adhere to the syllabus, your Quantitative Aptitude preparation will become more concentrated.